What is project management?

 - Relevant: without changing the original deadline

-- Time-bound: so we can demonstrate a demo website version to our client on January 20
+- Time-based: so we can demonstrate a demo website version to our client on January 20.

 A quick history of project management

 As mentioned before, project management has been a part of our lives since the very first organized human activities.

 For instance, thousands of people had to cooperate to build world wonders such as the pyramids in Egypt, Machu Picchu in Peru, and the Great Wall of China.
 These massive undertakings had to be planned and coordinated until they were completed successfully.

 However, modern project management dates back to the early 20th century.

 Henri Fayol and Henry Gantt are considered to be forefathers of the project management concept, as they established the foundation of project management and expanded it in all fields.

 Henri Fayol is famous for defining the 5 functions of management:

 Henry Gantt is well-known for popularizing the Gantt chart as a project management tool around 1910 — though it was Karol Adamiecki, a Polish engineer, management researcher, economist, and professor, who invented this type of tool in 1896.

 Over the course of the 20th century, these ideas were built upon, leading to the founding of many professional organizations and the development of new project management methodologies.